Glossary

 Thumbnail

-A thumbnail (or cover image) is the static preview image that represents your video on your profile grid, in search results, and in some recommendation surfaces.
-On TikTok, you can select a frame from the video or upload a custom cover.
-On Reels and Shorts, you select a frame.
+A thumbnail (or cover image) is the static preview image that represents a video on a profile grid, in search results, and on some recommendation surfaces.
+On TikTok you can select a frame or upload a custom cover; on Instagram Reels and YouTube Shorts you select a frame.
+In short-form, the thumbnail is distinct from the autoplaying first frame the viewer sees in the feed, and the two are decided separately.

 Crossposting